andresaraujo/website/flutter-for-android.md

 **How do I run parallel code on multi-core devices?
 I.e AsyncTask.execute(AsyncTask.THREAD_POOL_EXECUTOR) or run code in a background thread?**

-Since Flutter uses a single threaded execution model, the code you write normally executes on a single core on the mobile device.
+Since Flutter uses a single threaded execution model, the code you write executes on a single core on the mobile device.

 However, it is possible to take advantage of multiple CPU cores to do long running or computationally intensive tasks.
 This is done by using Isolates.

 Isolates are a separate execution thread that runs and do not share any memory with the main execution thread.
-This means you can’t just access variables from the main thread or update your UI by calling setState.
+This means you can’t access variables from the main thread or update your UI by calling setState.

 Let's see an example of a simple Isolate and how you can communicate and share